 King Jayavarman II established this mountain retreat 50 km (31 miles) northeast of Siem Reap in AD 802, the year regarded as the start of the Angkor dynasty.
-The area is strewn with the ruins of Khmer temples from that time.
-The mountain was revered as holy, with a hallowed river and a waterfall.
-Admission to the area costs $20, it is not included in the ticket price to the Angkor Temple
+The area is strewn with the ruins of Khmer temples from that time, when the mountain was revered as holy, with a hallowed river and a waterfall.
+Admission to the area costs $20 and it is not included in the ticket price to the Angkor Temple Complex.

 The top 25 places we think should be on every traveler's radar this year.More